 PPD is focused on the rigors of training dancers.
 Participants must be enrolled in an alternative academic program that provides a flexible schedule.

 Enrollment in IBA’s PPD program is by audition or invitation only.
 Please contact us to learn more or schedule an audition.

 IBA is also a proud sponsor and host studio of Boys Ballet Summer Intensive (BBSI), a program designed exclusively for the male dancer.
-Current and past BBSI faculty include Peter Stark, Jock Soto, Jeffrey Rogers, Olivier Muñoz, Maxim Ponomarenko, Patrick Frenette, and Olivier Pardina.
-BBSI will again be held at the International Ballet Academy from August 3-15, 2020.
+Current and past BBSI faculty include Peter Stark, Jock Soto, Jeffrey Rogers, Olivier Muñoz, Maxim Ponomarenko, and Patrick Frenette.
+BBSI will again be held at the International Ballet Academy from August 2-14, 2021.

 Abilities Dance is a free program built on a foundation of love and passion for the special needs community.
 This group doesn’t aim for perfection, only for the happiness of our dancers and their families.
 All instructors strive to help our dancers grow and develop as individuals by focusing on their abilities, not their disabilities.
 IBA is proud to partner with Abilities Dance.
 Learn more about their wonderful program at AbilitiesDance.org.